chameleonhead/stratrack/libs/mql-interpreter/README.md

 The library provides a small helper to replay historical market data.
 Use `BacktestRunner` with a sequence of candles and your MQL source.
 The runner exposes builtins such as `iOpen` and `iClose` so code can access bar data while `step()` or `run()` executes the specified entry point for each candle.
+Series helpers like `CopyOpen`, `CopyClose`, `CopyHigh`, `CopyLow`, `CopyTime` and `CopyTickVolume` can copy ranges of values into arrays.
+Functions like `Bars`, `iBars` and `iBarShift` report information about the available history.
+Standard indicators like `iMA`, `iMACD` and `iRSI` are available for basic analysis.
 `Bid` and `Ask` variables are updated on every step.
 Orders placed through `OrderSend` are routed to an internal `Broker`.
 The broker now supports market and limit orders with optional stop loss and take profit levels.
 It advances with each step so pending orders may be triggered and open trades closed automatically.
+The runner manages a session composed of a test broker, account and market data storage so each backtest is isolated.
 All executed orders can be inspected after running and account metrics like balance and equity are available via `runner.getAccountMetrics()`.
+The underlying broker, account and market data instances are accessible with `runner.getBroker()`, `runner.getAccount()` and `runner.getMarketData()` respectively.
+Market information helpers such as `MarketInfo` query this in-memory data and only return values for time ranges covered by the provided ticks.
+Basic trading helpers are available as well.
+Use `OrdersTotal`, `OrdersHistoryTotal`, `OrderSelect` and property functions like `OrderType` or `OrderProfit` to inspect and close orders within a backtest.
 If you have raw tick data you can convert it to candles using `ticksToCandles(ticks, timeframe)`.
 Each tick object should provide `bid` and `ask` prices in addition to the timestamp: